 ‘TUNISIA’ I rang out.

 Of all the places in the world I could have mentioned.
-I could have talked well about some of the many places I’ve been fortunate enough to visit such as, Italy, Spain, Sweden, Greece, Canada many, many times, hell I could have even waxed lyrical about Skegness (no mean feat) but where did I choose – a WARZONE!
+I could have talked well about some of the many places I’ve been fortunate enough to visit such as, Italy, Spain, Sweden, Greece, Canada many, many times, hell I could have even waxed lyrical about Skegness (no mean feat) but where did I choose – a WAR ZONE!
 No doubt the fact that it had been in the news recently and that I had semi-registered the fact caused me to draw this dubious choice from my addled brain.
 The assistant padded off only to return a couple of minutes later to inform me that I would indeed by permitted to purchase the said medication.
-I began to mull over the notion that it might be easier scoring a consignment of crack cocaine in the Lace Market than procuring a few Imodium capsules from Boots the Chemist.
+I began to mull over the notion that it might be easier scoring a consignment of crack cocaine in the Lace Market than procuring a few Immodium capsules from Boots the Chemist.
 Then he hit me with further questioning.

 ‘So what will you be doing on your holiday?’
 He enquired breezily.
-I was beginning to consider whether in fact he was laughing up his sleeve at my lame story, I actually don’t think he’d actually accessed the world wide media recently though.
+I was beginning to consider whether in fact he was laughing up his sleeve at my lame story, I don’t think he’d actually accessed the world-wide media recently though.
 Perhaps he’d been ensconced in a secret paramilitary Boots training camp at Beeston for dealing with difficult customers for the past few weeks.
 Beginning to rise to the challenge, I then came up with my masterpiece.